“You can turn your dreams into reality. Even if you don’t know what you want to do, your dream is out there.”

 He wants to convince the audience that there is a strong connection between music, math, science, and engineering.
 Mathematicians actually created the western musical scale.
 Douglas has used math to develop his own technique for selecting and recording individual voices in a crowd setting.

 Douglas brought a variety of instruments to demonstrate how music can be manipulated and created for a specific purpose.
 We were able to see just how artists like T-Pain cut and paste sound to make music with pitch-corrected devices.

 What is the future of music technology?
 It is the devices we carry around with us every day.
 Cell phones, tablets, even cameras that allow us to record, create and playback music as we see fit.
 Music is a vehicle of creativity for anyone.
 So go out and make some music!

 Did you ever wonder how your parents always knew what you were doing when you were standing behind them?
 It was like a parental sixth sense that gave them eyes in the back of their head.
 I’m not sure if Vladimir Jovanovic is trying to level the playing field with his invention but you won’t have to turn your head to know it’s coming.

 As a Computer Science and Psychology major at Southern Methodist University, Vladimir has created a prototype to put eyes in the back of your head.
 This backpack device, named Metis after the Greek goddess of wisdom uses the motion sensors on the Kinect to track movement.

-The device tracks objects within an eight foot range and sends vibrations to your neck to signal what direction the object is moving.
+The device tracks objects within an eight-foot range and sends vibrations to your neck to signal what direction the object is moving.
 Not only do you know if you’re being followed but you also gives you depth perception.

 But this more than just a play toy.
 Jovanovic can see this as a very useful tool for the military and public officers.
-They could use it on operations to monitor enemy movements and even keep track of team members.
+They could use them on operations to monitor enemy movements and even keep track of team members.